The 12 Best Things About Being a Highly Sensitive Person

 At first glance, this deep processing we HSPs do can seem detrimental because of the time and energy it takes away from us.
 But according to Dr. Elaine Aron, author of The Highly Sensitive Person, the time and energy we expend to initially process the information is, in fact, an investment in understanding.
 And, as such, it will allow us to make more accurate predictions about the future — and, as a result, we’ll respond more quickly when we encounter the situation again.
 This can apply whether it’s regarding jumping at a new opportunity or swiftly avoiding danger.

-4. They’re highly intuitive and have a knack for sensing things.
+4. We’re highly intuitive and have a knack for sensing things.

 Highly sensitive people tend to have very good intuition.
 Somehow, we are often able to “just know” the right choice from the wrong choice or “just know” how someone is doing before they utter a word.
 Maybe it’s because we process things so deeply, maybe it’s because we notice subtleties that others miss — but most likely it’s due to a combination of many different things.
 Whatever the reason(s), we are often able to intuitively know the right answer in a variety of situations, saving us time and energy when making decisions and helping others (and ourselves) out.

-5. They are able to experience and appreciate deep beauty.
+5. We are able to experience and appreciate deep beauty.

 Studies have shown that HSPs react more to photos with a “positive valence” and that there is a strong relationship between the high sensitivity trait and feelings of awe.
 I like to use this research to encourage myself to be intentional with my time and to try to focus on, and enjoy, the moment that I’m in — as well as the beauty that is surrounding me.
 There is such a simple bliss in truly experiencing the joy of savoring a hot cup of coffee or wholeheartedly taking in a beautiful sunset.

-6. They feel emotions strongly, from little to big ones.
+6. We feel emotions strongly, from little to big ones.

 Science has found that HSPs feel emotions strongly — they can tear up watching a TV commercial or listening to beautiful music.
 Although some may see this as a “negative,” I appreciate the authors’ stance in Do Emotions Help or Hurt Decision Making?
 Researcher Roy Baumeister states that emotions are at the center of wisdom.
 This view is based on the assumption that the majority of emotions are felt after an event to help us remember the event and learn from it.